SarahRastegar/MDL-CW/README.md

-# A Multimodal Deep Learning Framework with Cross Weights
+# MDL-CW: A Multimodal Deep Learning Framework with Cross Weights

 <p>